Today Tonight: Pawssum

 20th July 2018

 This week we talk to Guy Sharabi, founder of Pawssum, a national app-based vet booking service.
-Guy recognised that the industry is seeing a casualisation of the workforce, with many of our vets – particularly women – opting to work as locums because of the opportunity that presents in choosing their working hours and earning better rates of pay.
+Guy recognised that the industry is seeing a casualisation of the workforce, with many of our partner vets – particularly women – opting to work as locums because of the opportunity that presents in choosing their working hours and earning better rates of pay.
 Read More.

 New vet app to revolutionise veterinary care